 Please review the Testing Center Rules and Examineee Misconduct information below before you arrive for your test.
 If you have any questions, please call the Testing Office staff at 912.358.4487, email at email@example.com or direct questions to testing staff prior to the beginning of your scheduled test.
 Rules regarding electronic items (such as cell phones, etc) and other prohibited items/behaviors are strictly enforced.
-Testing misconduct and/or irregualrities will be reported to the instructor/or associated testing agency for further action.
-Computers in the testing center are monitored electronically and the testing room may be under video survellance.
+Testing misconduct and/or irregularities will be reported to the instructor/or associated testing agency for further action.
+Computers in the testing center are monitored electronically and the testing room may be under video surveillance.

 TEST CENTER RULES

 - All test registrations should be completed online at www.registerblast.com/ssu.
 Students should bring only items allowed for test.

 - Arrive at least 10-15 minutes prior to the scheduled reporting time.
 All tests will begin once all examinees present are checked in.